-Journalism is designed to teach techniques of journalistic writing as found in the news story, the editorial, the feature story, the interview, and the sports story.
-Students will write these types of articles and will study examples found in various newspapers.
-The course includes copy reading and proofreading, headline composition, page makeup, and word processing.
+Journalism is designed to teach techniques of journalistic writing as found in the news story, the editorial, the feature story, the interview, the review, and the sports story.
+Students will write these types of articles and will study examples found in various news media.
+The course also addresses career opportunities, the history of journalism, and the ethics and legal responsibilities of journalists.
 Independent effort is demanded of journalism students.
-Interviews must often be conducted, and articles researched and written outside of class time.
+Interviews often must be conducted, and articles researched and written outside of class time.
 Note: Journalism may be taken more than once for elective credit with teacher approval.